-- Punjab has a large population that resides in UK, Canada, USA, Australia and other countries that frequently travel to their homeland.
+- Punjab has a large expatriate population residing in Great Britain, Canada, USA, Australia, Europe and other countries that frequently travel to their homeland.

 - Religious capital of the Sikhs with more than 100,000 tourists visiting Harmandir Sahib (Golden Temple) every day.

 - Low airport taxes with runway length of more than 12,000 feet

 - Ample slots are available.
 No congestion problem.